 The FAQ page of our website is a great resource for gear.
 Having the right kind of gear makes outdoor camping easier and comfortable.
-We use our local thrift stores whenever possible.
-Instead of buying brand new gear have some fun and see how cheaply you can outfit yourself for class.
+We use our local thrift stores whenever possible for purchasing our camping kit.

+A good sleeping bag is worth it.
+Yes, we won't make you sleep outside without a sleeping bag.
+Well, at least not at first.
 The exception to buying cheap is your sleeping bag.
 Having a quality sleeping bag to keep you warm and toasty during a chilly night is worth it.

 Synthetic sleeping bags are better because